flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 Find a detailed description of the modes in the blow chapters.

 Vertical guidance interacts closely with the autothrust system and the speed control modes selected in the FCU (managed vs. selected).

+One of the main notable differences between Selected and Managed Vertical Guidance is that the managed mode accounts for altitude and speed constraints at waypoints and computes the vertical flight path accordingly.

 ## Selected Vertical Modes